 Consider the use of technology as it applies to your daily plans.
 Consider how technology can enhance and supplement the lesson components listed below:

-- Purpose of the lesson: What skills are being developed? - How will you teach the lesson/skills? - How will you gain and maintain interest? - What methods will you employ to differentiate instruction? - How will the children practice the skill? - What lesson components relate to real-life experiences?
+- How will you teach the lesson/skills?

+- How will you gain and maintain interest?

+- What methods will you employ to differentiate instruction?

+- How will the children practice the skill?

+- What lesson components relate to real-life experiences?

-Consider information about children's learning and skill development and plan for strategies to embed technology that will enhance learning, facilitate engagement and interaction, and that can be incorporated into activities in a meaningful way.
+Consider information about children's learning and skill development and plan for strategies to embed technology that will enhance learning, facilitate engagement and interaction and that can be incorporated into activities in a meaningful way.
 The graphic below provides examples of "what children need" along with examples of activities followed by possible technology tools to enhance skills and engagement in activities.